pip-services/pip-services-docs/content/en/python/commons/data/tags_processor.md

 #### normalize_tag
 Normalizes a tag by replacing special symbols like '_' and '#' with spaces.
-When tags are normalized then can be presented to user in similar shape and form.
+When tags are normalized then can be used in a similar shape and form.

 > `static` normalize_tag(tag: str): str